Economy of the Ming dynasty: Northern China

 The northern provinces of Shanxi, Shaanxi, and Gansu primarily imported rice and did not have much to offer the rest of the empire.
 An exception was the silk industry in Lu'an, Shanxi, which relied on imported raw silk from Sichuan and, to a lesser extent, Huguang.
 By the Wanli era, this industry was in decline.
 In the last decades of the Ming dynasty, the cotton industry in Shandong and Shanxi began to develop.
 Unlike in the south, where cotton growing and processing were separate, in the north, cotton weaving was done by rural cotton farmers.
 Southeastern Shaanxi (Guanzhong) was known for exporting woolen fabrics, while Henan also exported cotton, with its trade being dominated by Shanxi merchants.
 These merchants based their wealth on controlling the salt trade and were the second wealthiest merchant group in northern China, after the Huizhou wholesalers from the south.

 In Shandong, trade primarily occurred along the Grand Canal, where merchants from different cities would exchange goods.
 Southern goods, such as pepper, were traded for northern goods like ginseng from Manchuria.
 The only significant local product in Shandong was cotton.
 In Jiangsu, cotton cloth was also produced, but it faced competition from weavers in Shandong and Huguang (specifically Xianning and Baling).
-As a result, Jiangsu turned to exporting its cotton cloth abroad.
+Jiangsu turned to exporting its cotton cloth abroad.
 Dye production was another important industry in Jiangsu, as it was located near textile production centers in Jiangnan.
 In Anhui, Wuhu was a major supplier of dyes to Jiangnan, while other prefectures in Anhui mainly exported wheat and beans.